PrefectHQ/prefect/docs/concepts/tasks.md

 You can define your tasks within the same file as your flow definition, or you can define tasks within modules and import them for use in your flow definitions.
 All tasks must be called from within a flow.
 Tasks may not be called from other tasks.

-For most use cases, we recommend using the `@task` decorator to designate a function as a task.
+Use the `@task` decorator to designate a function as a task.
 Calling the task from within a flow function creates a new task run:

 ```python hl_lines="3-5"
 from prefect import flow, task